TheElder1984/voiceChat/README.md

 A GUI-based Python assistant app that combines:
 - OpenAI Whisper for voice transcription
 - Local LLM (Gemma via LM Studio)
-- TTS via pyttsx3
+- TTS via Edge TTS with ffplay playback
 - Tkinter GUI for a better user experience

 ## Features
 - One-click voice input
+- Live transcription via Whisper
 - Real-time responses from Gemma
-- Markdown-cleaned spoken responses
+- Markdown and emoji are stripped from spoken text
+- Stop button to interrupt speech immediately
+- TTS runs in a separate thread using Microsoft Edge TTS
+- SoundDevice-based recording for smoother audio capture

 ## Prerequisites
 - Python 3.10+
 - LM Studio with Gemma model running and API enabled (http://localhost:1234)
+- ffplay (from ffmpeg) must be installed and available in PATH
 - Microphone access

 ## Installation